imandra-ai/imandrax-api/src/proof-system/README.md

 The identifier is an integer, a string, or a list of these (but the list can only contain integers or strings, not other lists).

-Once a node is defined, it can be referred to using a _reference_.
+Once a node is defined, it can be referred by its identifier.

 ## JSON file
 In `spec.json`, we define all types relevant to the proof DAG.